HectorRDB/dbgwas/README.md

 ![alt text](figures/pipeline.png "DBGWAS pipeline")

-**IMPORTANT: DBGWAS ONLY WORKS ON LINUX FOR THE MOMENT.**

-**IMPORTANT: DBGWAS' OUTPUT IS ONLY TESTED WITH GOOGLE CHROME, FIREFOX AND OPERA BROWSERS.**

 # Could DBGWAS be usefult to me? - a quick glance at DBGWAS' output

 You can find DBGWAS' output using several antibiotic resistance phenotypes within three bacterial species of various degrees of genome plasticity (Mycobacterium tuberculosis, Staphylococcus aureus and Pseudomonas aeruginosa) here: http://leoisl.gitlab.io/DBGWAS_support/experiments/#DBGWAS_all_results .